jasmineMLewis/Housing-Choice-Connect/README.md

 <b>New Updates Added as of 2024</b>
 1. Add a Application Constants Class as pascal case variables
-2. (IN PROGRESS) Change each page that uses local constants to Application Constants namespace
+2. (IN PROGRESS) Change VB pages that uses local constants to Application Constants namespace
-1. (IN PROGRESS) Create schemas

 ### Date Last Updated via GitHub